Up to 60% off sofas & mattresses — limited‑time deals.

 Camelback sofa definition, key features, and who it’s for

-• Definition: An upholstered sofa with a back that rises to one (or two) central peaks—like a gentle hump—then slopes down toward the arms.
+• Definition: An upholstered sofa with a back that rises to one centered crest or two smaller crests, then slopes down toward the arms.

-• Signature look: Curved crest line, often with rolled arms and an exposed wood base/legs in traditional versions.
+• Signature look: A shaped crest line, often paired with rolled arms and a visible wood base or legs in more traditional versions.

-• Best fit: Rooms that benefit from a more upright, tailored silhouette (conversation areas, formal living rooms, classic or transitional décor).
+• Best fit: Rooms that benefit from a more upright, tailored silhouette, including formal living rooms and traditional or transitional spaces.

 Common camelback sofa myths and buying mistakes